Deliver “Delight and Passion” to people

 Kensaku Shirodo, Kenichi Suzuki, and Toritoshi Ito

-Production, architectural construction, exterior construction
+Production, building construction, exterior construction

 Basic information